-Today, the Caro Michigan Dam has fallen into languish and disrepair.
+Today, the Caro Michigan Dam has fallen into languishing and disrepair.

-Today, the Caro Dam is held under private title, and its future is unknown.
+Today, the Caro Dam is held under the private title, and its future is unknown.

 The forerunner of the Caro Michigan Dam was the old Oxbow in the Cass River, which was the spark, the startup, the resource of energy that first brought Indigenous and later descendants of European people here to the heart of Tuscola County.